EL-BID/BabelGrid/README.md

 ## License

-This work is licensed under a Creative Commons IGO 3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This work is licensed under AM-331-A3 - see the [LICENSE.md](LICENSE.md) file for details.